dtreskunov/easyssl/README.md

 prefixes in `application.yml`.
 By default, EasySSL adds support for the `env:` protocol, which allows reading the contents of a `Resource` from an environment variable.
 It's possible to add a more suitable protocol depending on your infrastructure needs (for example, to access [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/)).

+# FIPS-140 compliance
+By default, EasySSL will use the [FIPS-compliant](https://en.wikipedia.org/wiki/FIPS_140) variant of the BouncyCastle library.
+If your project requires regular BouncyCastle, exclude the `bcpkix-fips` dependency and add `bcpkix-jdk15on`.

 # Links
 * [X.509 Authentication in Spring Security](http://www.baeldung.com/x-509-authentication-in-spring-security)